How to get a divorce in Australia if married overseas

 - Preparing a plan and providing objective advice

 - Sorting out legal paperwork and documents

 - Working out financial obligations and property settlement

 - Mediating between you and your ex-spouse, so you don’t have to contact them if you don’t want to

 - Helping you relocate when you have children with your ex-spouse

 We cut through the legal jargon to deliver you clear advice.
-And, we’re focused on resolutions.
 We want to avoid putting you through a court hearing.
 In fact, 95 per cent of our matters settle before a final hearing.

-What is considered when applying for a divorce
+What the Court considers when applying for a divorce

 The courts don’t consider why a marriage ended, only that it has broken down and cannot be repaired.